apache/systemds/docs/beginners-guide-to-dml-and-pydml.md

 # Additional Information

-The [DML Language Reference](dml-language-reference.html) and PyDML Language Reference contain highly detailed information regard DML and PyDML.
+The [Language Reference](dml-language-reference.html) contains highly detailed information regarding DML.

 In addition, many excellent examples of DML and PyDML can be found in the `system-ml/scripts` and `system-ml/test/scripts/applications` directories.